 Former U.S. General Wesley Clark tells us why global warming, the price of oil, and self-driving cars are good reasons to move more quickly towards renewable fuels – and what the biofuels industry must do to keep pace.

 After a long career in the U.S. Army, General Wesley Clark has first-hand knowledge of why energy security is important for nations.
-The former general is a passionate advocate for biofuels, and recently spoke at Novozymes’ European Bioenergy Summit.
+The former general is a passionate advocate for biofuels, and spoke at Novozymes’ European Bioenergy Summit in October 2015.

 The meeting brought together biofuel industry experts and ethanol producers, including some of our customers, who debated how to grow the ethanol industry together.
-Afterwards, we asked the general about the industry’s key concerns and future opportunities, as countries work towards agreeing a global deal on the climate (LINK to COP21).
+Afterwards, we asked General Clark about the industry’s key concerns and future opportunities.

 Novozymes: Global oil prices have been low for a while.
 How does this impact the biofuels industry?

 Wesley Clark:When the price of oil is high, people look for alternatives; when the price is low, people forget about alternatives.
 The biofuels industry has to have enough financial strength to deal with a period of low prices.
 When oil prices are low, they must reduce cost and continue to produce and fight for the market.

 Behind the need for fuel and energy, there is the concern for global warming, and there should be a greater urgency than is reflected in the market place.
 We should absolutely be transitioned as rapidly as possible away from fossil fuels.
 The public has temporarily lost sight of this.

 Should the biofuel industry do more to change public perceptions?

 The difficulty is that the public sees renewables as solar and wind, but they don’t see clearly that renewables are in the liquid fuel supply.
 In the U.S., some ethanol blend pumps have a different color on the handle, but it’s not sufficient distinction to make a real difference in the public.